Eye Turn (Strabismus, Mata Juling 斗鸡眼/斜视)

 Dr Barry did not have any developmental delays or challenges other than her vision.
 Imagine the amount of visual confusion that a special needs child experiences after eye surgery comparing to normal children.
 The good news is that we are able to help these children, normal or special needs, to treat their eye disorders without surgery (in most cases) and after surgery (for those who absolutely need it).

-- One eye seems to turn inward (esotropia) or outward (exotropia), either constantly or occasionally
+- One eye seems to turn inward (esotropia) or outwards (exotropia), either constantly or occasionally

 - Eyes don’t seem to move correctly; either constantly or occasionally